Origins of the Sri Lankan civil war: Colonial period

 The roots of the conflict have been traced back to Sri Lanka's colonial era.
-Tamils became overrepresented in the civil service jobs due to the advantage of English language educational resources being allegedly disproportionately allocated to them.
-However, English language schools were established in the Tamil-majority Jaffna by American missionaries since the British wanted to prevent conflict with the English missions in the south.
+Jaffna Tamils became overrepresented in civil service jobs partly due to a disproportionate amount of English medium schools in Jaffna.
+These English language schools were established in the Tamil-majority Jaffna by American missionaries since the British wanted to prevent conflict with the English missions in the south.
+The bulk of missionary schools were located in the Northern Province as well as the south western areas of the island.
 Since Jaffna soil was economically unproductive unlike the south, Tamils there invested more heavily in education to secure government jobs.
-A small section of the Jaffna society benefited from this while most of the Tamil areas remained backward.
+A small section of the Jaffna society benefited from this while most of the Tamil areas remained uneducated.
 The British selected their candidates for the civil service on a merit basis through civil service examination without an ethnic quota.
 Therefore, historian E. F. C. Ludowyk explained the Tamil overrepresentation in civil service in terms of "their greater industry and thrift".
 S. W. R. D. Bandaranaike, the fourth Prime Minister of the Dominion of Ceylon, stated that the Tamils gained a "dominant position in the public services" due to their hard work and merit in passing the qualifying examinations.
 By 1946, 33% of clerical jobs in Ceylon were held by Sri Lankan Tamils, although they were 11% of the country's population.
-Moreover, the British pushed for the dominance of Christianity and the removal of privileging Buddhism in the state government, the main religion followed by the Sinhalese.
-Upon independence, the ruling Sinhalese elite would vilify Tamils as having been favoured by the British to justify discriminatory policies against them.
-Sinhalese Buddhist nationalism sparked by the grievances of the majority against the domination of a Westernized elite would lead to ethnic polarization.